yieknee/media-ranker/README.md

 In this wave, you should build some functionality, and then build the tests for that functionality.
 We recommend doing the read and create operations first, then writing tests, then completing the update and delete operations.

 Mimic the site's basic functionality around Media, without worrying (yet) about Users or Votes:
-- Build a main page, with a list of the media for each category, as well as a spotlight section for the top media overall (don't worry about the top 10 part right now)
+- Build a main page, with a list of the media for each category, as well as a spotlight section for the top media overall.
+    - Since we don't have votes yet, for both the spotlight and top-10 sections you should select works at random (i.e. using `.sample`)
 - Build an index page with a list of all works for each category
 - Allow users to add new works
 - Build a details page for each piece of media
 - Allow users to edit and delete works

+#### Organization

+Think about what functionality should live in the model.
+Given that the way you select the spotlight and top-10 are going to change in a future wave, how can you isolate this business logic to make it easy to change?

 #### Testing

-**Before** moving on to Wave 2 you need to have model tests for:
+**Before** moving on to wave 2, your project should contain the following tests

-- Presence of required attributes
-- Uniqueness of attributes
-- Valid values for specific attributes
+**Model Testing**
+- All validations and should be tested
+- All custom methods should be tested
+    - For top-10 or spotlight, what if there are less than 10 works?
+What if there are no works?

+**Controller Testing**
+- Tests for standard CRUD operations on works
+- Does the main page load if there are no works?

 ### Wave 2